Dimension of posets with planar cover graphs excluding two long incomparable chains: Introduction

 \section{Introduction}

-We assume that the reader is familiar with basic notation and terminology for partially ordered sets (here we use the short term \emph{posets}), including subposets, chains and antichains, minimal and maximal elements, linear extensions, order diagrams, and cover graphs.
-Extensive background information on the combinatorics of posets can be found in~\cite{bib:Trot-Book,bib:Trot-Handbook}.
+We assume that the reader is familiar with basic notation and terminology for posets, including subposets, chains and antichains, minimal and maximal elements, linear extensions, order diagrams, and cover graphs.
+Extensive background information on the combinatorics of posets can be found in~\cite{Tro-book,Tro95}.
 We will also assume that the reader is familiar with basic concepts of graph theory, including subgraphs, induced subgraphs, paths and cycles, and planar graphs.

-Here are some related concepts for posets.
 A subposet $Q$ of $P$ is \emph{convex} if $y\in Q$ whenever $x,z\in Q$ and $x<y<z$ in $P$.
 When $Q$ is a convex subposet of $P$, the cover graph of $Q$ is an induced subgraph of the cover graph of $P$.
 Traditionally, the elements of a poset are called \emph{points}, and this is what we do in this paper.

-Dushnik and Miller~\cite{bib:DusMil} defined the \emph{dimension} of a poset $P$, denoted by $\dim(P)$, as the least positive integer $d$ for which there is a family $\cgR=\{L_1,\ldots,L_d\}$ of linear extensions of $P$ such that $x\leq y$ in $P$ if and only if $x\leq y$ in all $L_1,\ldots,L_d$.
+Dushnik and Miller~\cite{DM41} defined the \emph{dimension} of a poset $P$, denoted by $\dim(P)$, as the least positive integer $d$ for which there is a family $\cgR=\{L_1,\ldots,L_d\}$ of linear extensions of $P$ such that $x\leq y$ in $P$ if and only if $x\leq y$ in all $L_1,\ldots,L_d$.
 Clearly, if $Q$ is a subposet of $P$, then $\dim(Q)\leq\dim(P)$.
 A poset has dimension $1$ if and only it is a chain.

 For $d\geq 2$, the \emph{standard example} $S_d$ is the poset of height $2$ consisting of $d$ minimal elements $a_1,\ldots,a_d$ and $d$ maximal elements $b_1,\ldots,b_d$ with $a_i<b_j$ in $S_d$ if and only if $i\neq j$.
-As noted in~\cite{bib:DusMil}, $\dim(S_d)=d$ for every $d\geq 2$.
+As noted in~\cite{DM41}, $\dim(S_d)=d$ for every $d\geq 2$.
 So every poset that contains a large standard example has large dimension.
-On the other hand, it is well known that there are posets that have large dimension but do not contain the standard example $S_2$ (see the more comprehensive discussion in~\cite{bib:BHPT}).
+On the other hand, it is well known that there are posets that have large dimension but do not contain the standard example $S_2$ (see the more comprehensive discussion in~\cite{BHPT16}).

 In recent years, there have been a series of research papers exploring connections between the dimension of a poset $P$ and graph-theoretic properties of the cover graph of $P$.
 This paper continues with that theme.
 A poset $P$ is \emph{planar} if it has a drawing with no edge crossings in its order diagram.
-A planar poset has planar cover graph, but it is well known that there are non-planar posets with planar cover graphs (see~\cite{bib:Trot-Book}, page~67).
+All planar posets have planar cover graphs, and it is well known that there are non-planar posets with planar cover graphs (see~\cite{Tro-book}, page~67).